Dnestr radar

-Dnestr radar (Днестр) and Dnepr radar (Днепр), both known by the NATO reporting name Hen House are the first generation of Soviet space surveillance and early warning radars.
-Six radars of this type were built around the periphery of the Soviet Union starting in the 1960s to provide ballistic missile warnings for attacks from different directions.
+Dnestr radar (Днестр) and Dnepr radar (Днепр), both known by the NATO reporting name Hen House, are the first generation of Soviet space surveillance and early warning radars.
+Six radars of this type were built on the periphery of the Soviet Union starting in the 1960s to provide ballistic missile warnings for attacks from different directions.
 They were the primary Soviet early warning radars for much of the later Cold War.
 In common with other Soviet and Russian early warning radars they are named after rivers, the Dnestr and the Dnepr.

 The Dnestr/Dnepr radars were intended to be replaced by the newer Daryal radars starting in the 1990s.
 Only two of the planned Daryal radars became operational, due to issues such as the dissolution of the Soviet Union.
 As of 2012, the Russian early warning network still consists of some radars of this vintage.
 It is likely that all the existing radars will be replaced by the third generation Voronezh radars by 2020.